k21971/EvilHack/doc/evilhack-changelog.md

 - Make scrolls of blank paper and potions of water known
 - Allow knights to tame dragons of the same alignment
 - Spear trap tweaks, remove multiple random death messages
+- Cut down on feedback when melee attacking a green dragon and not being affected by its hide